ObsoleteAlbatross/Inchoate/README.md

 - [X] Option to start new game or load game on startup
 - [X] Option to save game on quit
 ### Phase 3: GUI
-- [ ] Text field to allow access to phase 1 and 2 user stories
+- [X] Text field to allow access to phase 1 and 2 user stories, similar to console
-- [ ] Play a sound on enter command
+- [X] Auto suggestion of valid commands
-- [ ] Auto completion of valid commands
+- [X] Buttons for saving and loading
-- [ ] Buttons for saving and loading
+- [ ] Buttons to add/drop all to/from inventory
-- [ ] Play a sound on button press
+- [X] Play a sound on button press
 ### Phase 4: Design

 ## User Manual